zyhp/vac3_inhibitor/README.md

 - To check the output/logs add `-console` as a command argument when starting **steam.exe**

 ***Some considerations...***
-- Injection routine can be fully automated using the steam protocol (`steam://`), *at least put some effort and make an exercise loader...*
+- ~~Injection routine can be fully automated using the steam protocol (`steam://`), *at least put some effort and make an exercise loader...*~~
+	- Injection routine can now be done by the use of the loader.
 - This has been working for more than 2 years, signatures had to be updated a single time due some *asm* operators change...
 - There are other ways to achieve the same effect, such as:
 	- `jmp/ret` on module begin...